On-boarding Thunder to Harmony Controller¶

 We allow +30 seconds difference between Thunder device and Harmony Controller.

 Verify Harmony Controller compatibility with Thunder

-Refer to Multiple Authentication Methods section to set-up remote authentication.
+Set up remote authentication.
+Refer to Remote Authentication and Authorization section to set-up remote authentication.

 Adding Harmony Apps¶

-Refer to Harmony Apps documentation available at Installing an Application to install or update the apps.
+Update installed apps.
+Refer to Harmony Apps documentation available at installapp to install or update the apps.

 Registering Thunder Devices¶

 Register Thunder devices